wp-plugins/genesis-simple-sidebars/readme.txt

 Contributors: nathanrice, wpmuguru
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5553118
 Tags: hooks, genesis, genesiswp, studiopress
-Requires at least: 3.3
+Requires at least: 3.6
-Tested up to: 3.5
+Tested up to: 3.6
-Stable tag: 1.0.0
+Stable tag: 2.0.0

-This plugin allows you to create multiple, dynamic widget areas, and assign those widget areas to sidebar locations within the Genesis Theme Framework on a per post, per page, or per tag/category archive basis.
+This plugin allows you to create multiple, dynamic widget areas, and assign those widget areas to sidebar locations within the Genesis Framework on a per post, per page, or per tag/category archive basis.

 == Description ==

-This plugin allows you to create multiple, dynamic widget areas, and assign those widget areas to sidebar locations within the Genesis Theme Framework on a per post, per page, or per tag/category archive basis.
+This plugin allows you to create multiple, dynamic widget areas, and assign those widget areas to sidebar locations within the Genesis Framework on a per post, per page, or per tag/category archive basis.

 Creating widget areas programmatically, then using conditional logic to properly assign them to sidebar locations can be a complex task for a beginner.
 This plugin allows you to do all this from a simple administration menu, and assign widget areas to sidebar locations with simple drop-down menus within the post/page edit screens, or when editing a tag or category.